phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.2.1 =
+* Extra css for the floater images so they don't brake the line in certain themes
+* Fixed compatibility issue with Woocommerce cart widget
+* Fix: use the siteurl when the homeurl is empty to detect the language

 = 1.2.0 =
 * Fix wptexturize changing characters in secondary languages
 * Mini refactoring of the url_is_file() function